ora-io/docs/resources/glossary.md

 ### Latency

-A delay after outputting execution result caused by proof generation or dispute period.
+A delay in outputting execution results caused by proof generation or a dispute period.

 ### Mapping